WFU-HPC/deac-docs/source/cluster-sla.rst

 Only approved DEAC Cluster users can store data on DEAC Cluster storage; specifically, this includes active research paths, user home directories, and cloud archives.

-* Researchers eligible to access the DEAC Cluster at no cost as defined in the :ref:`Account Eligibility Section<sec.sla.ua.account_eligibility>` are provided access to DEAC Cluster research storage by default.
+* "*Internal*" Users have access the DEAC Cluster at no cost as defined in the :ref:`Account Eligibility Section<sec.sla.ua.account_eligibility>` are provided access to DEAC Cluster research storage by default.
-* Researchers eligible to use the DEAC Cluster through chargeback-based access are not provided storage beyond a simple home directory (for usage as defined in :ref:`Permitted Data<sec.sla.sdm.permitted_data-homedir>`).
+* "*External*" Users are not provided research storage beyond a simple home directory (for usage as defined in :ref:`Permitted Data<sec.sla.sdm.permitted_data-homedir>`).

     * Some researchers may have access to storage that is not maintained by the HPC Team, but configured for access through a special administrative agreement.
     * Those researchers are expected to follow storage and data guidelines as defined in both this document AND the 3rd party administrators of their storage system.
     * Access to 3rd party storage is not guaranteed by the HPC Team; availability and performance are fully under 3rd party administrator control.
-    * Chargeback-based researchers may be allowed to purchase research storage in order house data on the DEAC Cluster.
+    * "*External*" Users may be allowed to purchase research storage in order house data on the DEAC Cluster.
 See :ref:`Storage Sub Service-Units<sec.sla.su.ssu_types.storage>` for details.
 * Collaborators and researchers from outside of Wake Forest University will have their storage access, requests and requirements reviewed on a case-by-case basis.

 Network and system firewalls will prevent unauthorized user access to DEAC Cluster research storage, while file system settings and permissions will limit research groups to only accessing their group’s data.
 These settings are managed and maintained by the HPC Team.
 By default, only the research groups working on the DEAC Cluster will have access to their relevant data.
 Research groups may include PIs, Co-PIs, Senior Personnel, Collaborators, post docs, graduate students, undergraduate students, staff, and approved sponsored guest accounts.